PerlFFI/FFI-CheckLib/README.md

     libraries, which is to say they should provide a method called `dynamic_libs` that returns a list of dynamic libraries.

+    \[version 0.28\]

+    In 0.28 and later, if the [Alien](https://metacpan.org/pod/Alien) is not installed then it will be ignored and this module will search in system or specified directories only.
+This module _will_ still throw an exception, if the [Alien](https://metacpan.org/pod/Alien) doesn't look like a module name or if it does not provide a `dynamic_libs` method (which is implemented by all [Alien::Base](https://metacpan.org/pod/Alien::Base) subclasses).

 ## assert\_lib

 ```